jacygao/jacygao.github.io/content/post/event-sourcing.md

 - It improves read performance by reading materialized view directly from memory

+- It prevents concurrent updates from causing conflicts because it avoids directly updating objects in the database.

 - It fits natually within an event based application.
 Little additional development effort is required

 Event Sourcing, at its core, is about representing state of a domain object.
 Event is the structure of data used to construct the state at any given time.
-When implementing an Event Soucing system, design around how state can be constructed and represented from events.
+When implementing an Event Sourcing system, design around how states are constructed and represented from events.

 # Event Driven is not Event Sourcing